 All Aboard to Mount Vernon

 Welcome to Mount Vernon, voted as one of Ohio’s best hometowns by Ohio Magazine in 2017-2018.
 The Kokosing Gap Trail and the Kokosing River are just two attractions to our hometown.
 Both provide picturesque views for a day of enjoyment of cycling, hiking, or kayaking and now geocaching.
 Our GeoTrail will welcomes you and we hope you enjoy learning of the town and its rich railroad history.
-Once the corridor of the Pennsylvania Railroad, the rail-trail now connects the towns of Mount Vernon, Gambier, Howard, and Danville, each the location of a geocache on our trail.
+Once the corridor of the Pennsylvania Railroad, the rail-trail now connects the towns of Mount Vernon, Gambier, Howard, and Danville.

 As you discover the Kokosing Gap Trail, imagine the busy rail line of the Penn Central and the many businesses that opened as the railway began to thrive.
 Listen for the sight and sounds of a train whistle and envision the dense woodlands that once populated the area.
 Let’s travel through time to September 1, 1873, when the first train on this railroad ran through Mount Vernon.
 The views from this cache will take you back in time.
 Did you walk down the Mount Vernon Pennsylvania Railroad Truss Bridge or also known as the Kokosing River Bridge?
 This bridge is one of three in Mount Vernon dating back to the late 1800’s and spanning 230′ across the State Scenic River.
-Check out River View Park adjacent to the cache location and enjoy the view of the river.
+Check out River View Park across the river and enjoy the view.

-Across from the cache location you will notice another train depot.
+Across from the river you will notice another train depot.
 This site was the original “Freight Depot” on the CA&C rail line.
-The Depot was recently purchased and now we are awaiting to see how the Depot will be transformed.

 Mount Vernon increasingly became a “railroad town” after the Pennsylvania opened a railroad shop in 1883 to build and repair rail cars and locomotives.
 The shop normally employed about 200 men, and it was located 400′ feet from the freight depot on the Howard Street where the cache was located.
 At times the shop serviced five or six locomotives at a time.
 In 1923 a fire destroyed the complex and the operations were never rebuilt but moved to Columbus, Orrville, and Akron.